-- ☐ It is not easy for a beginner to learn how to program such modules. - ☐ CGI requires a lot of server resources, especially in a multi-user situation. - ☐ It adds an extra step to our server-side model of creating dynamic content: namely, it's necessary to run a CGI program to create the dynamic page, before the page is processed on the server.
+- □ It is not easy for a beginner to learn how to program such modules - □ CGI requires a lot of server resources, especially in a multi-user situation - □ It adds an extra step to our server-side model of creating dynamic content: namely, it's necessary to run a CGI program to create the dynamic page, before the page is processed on the server

-What's more, the format in which CGI receives and transmits data means that the data is not easy for many programming languages to manipulate: you need one with good facilities for manipulating text and communicating with other software.
-The most able programming languages that can work on any operating system for doing this are C, C++ and Perl.
+What's more, the format in which CGI receives and transmits data means that the data cannot be handled in any straightforward manner by most programming languages: you need one with good facilities for manipulating text and communicating with other software.
+The most suitable programming languages that can work on any operating system for doing this are C, C++, and Perl.
 While they can more than adequately do the job for you, they're some of the more complex languages to learn.
 Visual Basic doesn't offer enough text handling facilities, and is therefore rarely used with CGI.